Shipley (UK Parliament constituency): MPs since 1970

 Shipley was for a long time the seat of ex-Chairman of the Conservative 1922 Committee, Sir Marcus Fox.
 He held the seat for almost 30 years between the 1970 and 1997 general elections.

 At the 1997 general election, the Labour candidate Chris Leslie gained the seat from Fox, becoming the youngest MP of that parliament.
 He held the seat at the 2001 election and became a junior minister.
 A number of traditional Labour supporters considered Leslie to be an ardent Blairite, though he was in fact equally close to Gordon Brown, one of whose staff he married, and whose campaign for election as Labour leader he helped run (after he had lost this seat).

 Leslie narrowly lost the seat in the 2005 election, when the Conservative Party candidate Philip Davies narrowly regained the seat with a majority of 422 votes, which then increased to nearly ten thousand votes at the May 2010 general election.
-Although it has remained with the Conservative Party since 2005, it has arguably become a swing seat, similar to nearby Keighley.
+Davies held the seat at the next three elections, but lost it to Labour's Anna Dixon at the 2024 general election.